 New Washington and the Size of the Empire

 The extent of human settlement in the galaxy grows as time progresses, at least up to the end of the First Empire.
 The Second Empire seems to be merely retaking old territory; they may not be founding new colonies at all.

-In the 2080's, the CoDominium is 200 light-years in diameter, and contains 70 human colonies, according to FL 297.
-There are variations on these figures: GTS 248 counts "more than 100" human colonies, while PS 2 counts "more than 130" and the Mote prologue claims "200" by the end of the century.
+In the 2080's, the CoDominium is 200 light-years in diameter, and contains 70 human colonies, according to FL 297 and WWFR 29.
+There are variations on these figures: WWFR 73 refers to "seventy-plus known stars", FL 211 mentions "nearly 100" inhabited worlds, GTS 248 counts "more than 100" human colonies, WWFR 209 refers to "ninety colony worlds and twenty affiliated planets", and PS 2 counts over 110 ("more than 40" founded in the first generation and "more than 70" in the second).
+The Mote prologue claims there were "200" colonies by the end of the 21st century.